-The night has special significance for the Muslims in which angels descend on the earth with the order of Allah Almighty for the welfare of faithful till the dawn of the day.
+The night has special significance for the Muslims in which angels descend on the earth with the order of Allah Almighty for the welfare of the faithful till the dawn of the day.

 People observe all the last 10 nights of Ramadan by offering extra prayers and reciting the Quran, Islam’s holy book.
 During these nights Muslims are headed towards mosques to attend congregational prayers.
 Muslims in order to get the benefit of Shabe Kadr, pray throughout the night.

-In Muslim holy cities of Mecca and Medina people from around the world come to attend the congregational prayers.
+In the Muslim holy cities of Mecca and Medina people from around the world come to attend the congregational prayers.

 Significance of Shab-e-Qadr

-According to the holy Quran, this night is superior to a thousand nights as the Quran was revealed to greatest Prophet Hazrat Muhammad (PBUH) in this glorified night to show mankind the path of worldly and eternal emancipation.
+According to the holy Quran, this night is superior to a thousand nights as the Quran was revealed to the greatest Prophet Hazrat Muhammad (PBUH) in this glorified night to show mankind the path of worldly and eternal emancipation.

 On Shab-e-Qadr, Muslims call for forgiveness of sins from God.
 It is believed that on this night, God gives full respect to the righteous and legitimate desires of his people.
 On this night, the sins of those who worship Allah are forgiven.
 The prayer of this one night has been described as more than the worship of a thousand months.
-Unlike Eid ul-Fitr or Eid al-Adha, Shab-e-Qadr is not a festival that warrants special wishes or proven by Hadith to extend any kind of wishes.
+Unlike Eid ul-Fitr or Eid al-Adha, Shab-e-Qadr is not a festival that warrants special wishes or is proven by Hadith to extend any kind of wishes.
 The devout Muslims usually pass the night offering special prayers, recitation from the holy Quran, holding Milad mahfil, zikr, and other religious rituals at mosques and in their houses.

 What did the Prophet say about Shab-e-Qadra?